When I first knew the Sheffield General Cemetery in the late 1960s it was an undignified, sometimes frightening eyesore.

 Without their voluntary labours, the place would simply slip back into dereliction.

 For details of Mike Higginbottom’s lecture Victorian Cemeteries, please click here.

-The Sheffield Cemetery is included in the itinerary of the Cemeteries and Sewerage: the Victorian pursuit of cleanliness (September 17th-21st 2020) tour.
+The Sheffield General Cemetery is included in the itinerary of the Cemeteries and Sewerage: the Victorian pursuit of cleanliness (August 25th-29th 2022) tour.
 For further details of the tour please click here.